stefanpejcinoski/AutoBacklight/Readme.md

 Add this line to the end of your cron file, replace path-to-script with the path to the autoBacklight script

+To exit nano, save the file with Ctrl+O and exit with Ctrl+X. To exit without saving use Ctrl+X and press N when asked to save;

 ```